WebAssembly/component-model/design/mvp/Async.md

 section in the Canonical ABI explainer for details).

-As a temporary limitation, if a `read` and `write` for a single stream or future occur from within the same component, there is a trap.
+As a temporary limitation, if a `read` and `write` for a single stream or future occur from within the same component and the element type is non-empty, there is a trap.
 In the future this limitation will be removed.

 The `T` element type of streams and futures is optional, such that `future` and `stream` can be written in WIT without a trailing `<T>`.
 In this case, the